kide-vm/kide/README.md

 ### Interpreter

 After doing some debugging on the generated binaries i opted to write an interpreter for the risc layer.
-That way test runs on the interpreter reveal most issues.
+That way tests run on the interpreter reveal most issues.

 ### Debugger

 And after the interpreter was done, i wrote a [visual debugger](https://github.com/ruby-x/rubyx-debugger).
-It is a simple opal application that nevertheless has proven great help both in figuring out what is going on, and in finding bugs.
+It is a simple opal application that nevertheless has proven a great help, both in figuring out what is going on, and in finding bugs.

 ## Status